 Please let us know if you need us to adapt the way we communicate with you.
 If anything makes it difficult for you to use our service, for example, if you have a disability, please inform us.

 We will consider whether your request is reasonable and appropriate in the circumstances.
 This is because we need to use public money carefully.

 If we cannot accept your complaint or we do not consider that investigation is appropriate, we will write to you explaining why.
 We will also provide the organisation with an anonymised copy of our decision.
 If possible, we will identify any further action you can take and/or suggest what other organisations may be able to help you.

 In some cases we may refer the details of your complaint directly to the organisation complained against and ask it to consider the issues and respond to you.
 We usually do this when it appears that the organisation has not previously had a reasonable opportunity to consider the complaint.

 If we decide to investigate your complaint, the investigator may contact you to discuss your concerns and explain what will happen next.
 We will always write to you and the organisation confirming our decision to investigate.
 We will provide a copy of your complaint to the organisation and ask for its formal comments and all relevant documents.

-Each investigation we conduct varies and while it may be necessary to interview those involved, some cases may be concluded through examination of documents alone.
+Each investigation we conduct varies and while it may be necessary to interview those involved, many cases may be concluded through examination of documents alone.
 We have professional advisers to assist us in our investigations and the investigators may need to seek a view on your complaint from them.
 We aim to complete all investigations within 12 months but most are concluded sooner.
 We will keep you informed of how the investigation is progressing.
 If for any reason we consider it necessary to discontinue our investigation we will write to you explaining this decision.